sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_5_MemoryAndMotherboard/Questions01.md

 **Description**

-a) Disk is the largest and slowest of all kinds of memory because it has moving parts.
-It comes at the base of the memory spectrum.
-All other options are smaller and faster than Disk.

-b) Disk is the largest and slowest of all kinds of memory because it has moving parts.
-It comes at the base of the memory spectrum.
-All other options are smaller and faster than Disk.

-c) Disk is the largest and slowest of all kinds of memory because it has moving parts.
-It comes at the base of the memory spectrum.
-All other options are smaller and faster than Disk.

-d) Disk is the largest and slowest of all kinds of memory because it has moving parts.
+Disk is the largest and slowest of all kinds of memory because it has moving parts.
 It comes at the base of the memory spectrum.
 All other options are smaller and faster than Disk.

 ---
 ---